-Illustration of an emergency first aid kit
+Illustration of a first aid go bag

 cat and dog first aid kits